mikesol/purescript-ocarina/README.md

 ## Rendering audio

 The following is the complete hello-world example from the `examples` directory.
 In this section, we'll decompose it step-by-step to show how audio is rendered.
+You can listen to it [here](https://purescript-wags-hello-world.surge.sh/).

 ```purescript
 module WAGS.Example.HelloWorld where